 Sales Tax in Missouri: Complete Guide 2026

-Tax information is for educational purposes only and does not constitute tax advice.
-Consult a licensed tax professional for your specific situation.
+Tax information in this article on sales tax in missouri: complete guide 2026 is for educational purposes only and does not constitute tax, legal, or financial advice.
+Tax laws change, and individual circumstances vary.
+Consult a qualified tax professional or CPA for guidance specific to your situation.

 Missouri has a moderate state sales tax rate, but local taxes imposed by cities, counties, and special districts can push combined rates well above the national average.
 With over ~2,500 local taxing jurisdictions, Missouri’s sales tax landscape is among the most fragmented in the country.
 The state taxes groceries at a reduced rate and provides various exemptions for essential items.
 Missouri is a member of the Streamlined Sales and Use Tax Agreement, which helps simplify compliance for multi-state sellers.